WagnerJust/expertAi/.sprints/sprint3.md

 * Confirmation that the backend development environment and Docker image now use Python 3.11 and all previous tests pass.
 * A demonstration (API calls or script):
-    * Show `docker-compose.yml` with `llm-service` and backend configured for ChromaDB.
+    * Show `docker compose.yml` with `llm-service` and backend configured for ChromaDB.
 Start services.
     * Ingest sample PDFs into a collection (triggering full RAG pipeline including ChromaDB storage).
     * Ask a question; show backend logs (API call to `llm-service`, ChromaDB interaction if logged) and final answer with citations.
     * Ask an unanswerable question; show "I don't know."